 This is a super valid question and I don’t take answering it too lightly.
 While I want to give a very in-depth response, it’s best for me to keep it simple.
 My favorite response is, “why not?”.

 Food naturally breaks down and turns back into soil, so why put it in a plastic bag to let it sit in a landfill for all of eternity?
 By composting food waste we can save tax payers money on landfill management and create soil.
+Healthy soil makes healthy food and healthy bodies.
 It’s a win win in our book.
 Read this post for a more detailed answer.

 What if I want to compost, but don’t want the service?